 Jose's symphonic, choral and chamber music is performed frequently.
-Internationally acclaimed performers of his works include cellists Yo-Yo Ma, Carlos Prieto, Benedict Klöckner, Sheku Kanneh-Mason, Guy Johnston, Sébastien Hurtaud, Carol and Sam Ou, Maximilian Hornung, Alvaro Bitrán, Giovanna Buccarella and Robert Deutsch; guitarists Eliot Fisk and Francesco Diodovich; violinists James Buswell and Yury Revich, as well as flautists Sefika Kutluer, Evangelina Reyes López and Orlando Cela.
+Internationally acclaimed performers of his works include cellists Yo-Yo Ma, Carlos Prieto, Benedict Klöckner, Sheku Kanneh-Mason, Guy Johnston, Sébastien Hurtaud, Carol and Sam Ou, Maximilian Hornung, Alvaro Bitrán, Giovanna Buccarella, Germán Prentki and Robert Deutsch; guitarists Eliot Fisk and Francesco Diodovich; violinists James Buswell, Mikhail Pochekin, Saúl Bitrán and Yury Revich; tenors José Luis Ordoñez and Pablo Pollitzer, as well as flautists Sefika Kutluer, Evangelina Reyes López and Orlando Cela.

 As an enthusiast of history, José is particularly thrilled that his music has been performed in historical instruments, such as the Stradivarius cellos played by maestros Yo-Yo Ma (Davidoff Stradivarius, 1733) and Carlos Prieto (Piatti-Prieto Stradivarius, 1720), and the Stradivarius violins played by maestros James Buswell (Leveque Stradivarius, 1720) and Yury Revich (Princess Aurora Stradivarius, 1709), as well as the Tecchler cello (1714) played by Guy Johnston and the Rugeri cello (1680) played by Benedict Klöckner.

-José’s music has been performed by over 170 orchestras around the world, under the direction of distinguished conductors including Carlos Miguel Prieto, Leonid Grin, Erol Erdinç, Félix Carrasco and Troy Peters, as well as the late maestros Virgilio Valle Pérez, Miguel Bernal Matus and Vladimir Ashkenazy.
+José’s music has been performed by over 170 orchestras around the world, under the direction of distinguished conductors including Carlos Miguel Prieto, Leonid Grin, Erol Erdinç, Félix Carrasco, Sergio Buslje, Wayne Toews, Kevin Sütterlin, Andrew Sherwood and Troy Peters, as well as the late maestros Virgilio Valle Pérez and Miguel Bernal Matus.
 José considers maestros Wayne Toews, Orlando Cela, Andrew Sherwood and Sergio Buslje his most influential mentors, at a personal and professional level.

 When one of Elizondo's compositions is performed today by the San Jose Symphony at the San Jose America Festival, he'll not only become the youngest living composer to ever have his music played by the orchestra, but he'll also be bolstering the bridge the symphony has been trying to forge with the Latin American community.

-José's music has been performed at some of the world’s most extraordinary venues, including La Fenice Opera Theater (Venice), Southbank Centre Queen Elizabeth Hall (London), Royal Festival Hall (London), Jordan Hall (Boston), Strathmore Hall (Washington), Muziekgebouw (Amsterdam), Sala Nezahualcóyotl (Mexico) and National Center for the Performing Arts (Beijing).
-In 2021, his music will be performed at Carnegie Hall and Berlin Philharmonic Hall.
+José's music has been performed at some of the world’s most extraordinary venues, including La Fenice Opera Theater (Venice), the Berlin Philharmonic Hall (Berlin), the Alte Oper (Frankfurt), the Southbank Centre Queen Elizabeth Hall (London), the Royal Festival Hall (London), the Liverpool Philharmonic Hall (Liverpool), Jordan Hall (Boston), Strathmore Hall (Washington), Muziekgebouw (Amsterdam), Sala Nezahualcóyotl (Mexico) and National Center for the Performing Arts (Beijing).

-His music has been recorded by artists including Sefika Kutluer, Orlando Cela, Nicole Peña Comas, Evelyn Peña Comas, Wayne Toews, Enrique Lasansky, Thomas D. Rossin, Roberto Alvarez, Kseniia Vokhmianina, Laura Vincent, Evangelina Reyes López, as well as the Lowell Chamber Orchestra, the Bratislava Strings Orchestra and the Moravian Philharmonic.
-A performance of Yo-Yo Ma and Maximilian Hornung of his composition “Otoño en Buenos Aires” is included in Yo-Yo Ma’s DVD with the Bavarian Radio Symphony Orchestra.
+His music has been recorded by artists including Benedict Klöckner, Sefika Kutluer, Orlando Cela, Nicole Peña Comas, Evelyn Peña Comas, Wayne Toews, Enrique Lasansky, Thomas D. Rossin, Roberto Alvarez, Kseniia Vokhmianina, Laura Vincent, Evangelina Reyes López, Mauricio Nader, as well as the Lowell Chamber Orchestra, the Bratislava Strings Orchestra and the Moravian Philharmonic.
+A cello duet performance by Yo-Yo Ma and Maximilian Hornung of his composition “Otoño en Buenos Aires” is included in Yo-Yo Ma’s DVD with the Bavarian Radio Symphony Orchestra.

 I am confident "Danzas Latinoamericanas" will assume a prominent place in the repertoire as a gem of inspiration, melodic inventiveness and rhythmic vitality.
 The languid sensuality of the second movement is unspeakably beautiful.